-Flood mitigation efforts are the responsibility of two different jurisdictions; the City of Calgary for local mitigation like community berms and Government of Alberta Environment and Parks for study, design and construction of an upstream reservoir on the Bow River.
-As a result, BRFM Society and its members must be ready to respond to changes in the City’s and Province’s timelines.
+Flood mitigation efforts are the responsibility of two different jurisdictions: the City of Calgary for local mitigation like community berms and storm water management systems and Government of Alberta for study, design and construction of an upstream reservoir on the Bow River.
+As a result, BRFM and its members must be ready to respond to changes in the City’s and Province’s timelines.
 The BRFM Board will do its best to keep its members informed of changes to project timelines and how you can take action.

-City of Calgary – Bowness Berm Project Timeline
+City of Calgary – Bowness Berm Project & Advocacy with the Province

-Below is a sample letter to send to Councillor Ward Sutherland after you have reviewed The City’s community booklet.
+Below is a sample letter to send to Councillor Sharp.
 Personalize the letter with your specific concerns and email it to:

 or mail to: P.O.
 Box 2100, Station M Calgary, AB, T2P 2M5